noir-lang/noir/docs/docs/getting_started/quick_start.md

 ---
-title: Getting Started
+title: Quick Start
 tags: []
+sidebar_position: 0
 ---

-## A Quick Start
+## Installation

 The easiest way to use Noir is through `nargo` (inspired by Rust's `cargo`).
 You can use `noirup` to quickly install `nargo`: